redecentralize/alternative-internet/README.md

 [LibreVPN](http://librevpn.org.ar) is a virtual mesh network using [tinc](http://tinc-vpn.org) plus configuration scripts that even let you build your own mesh VPN.
 It's also IPv6 enabled.

+### Lorea

+[Lorea](https://lorea.org/) researches free software Internet tools to emancipate your social networks where autonomy, group collaboration, and privacy matter.
+Since 2009, Lorea has been _(re-)taking the networks_, with its flagship [N-1](https://n-1.cc/) seed.

 ## M

 ### Mailpile